Why chatbots are bad, and how to make them better

 We hate chatbots.

-Pretty weird thing for a company that builds chatbots for ecommerce businesses to say, right?
+Pretty weird thing for a company that builds AI chatbots for ecommerce businesses to say, right?

 But it’s true.
 Chatbots have traditionally just been barriers between the customer and the brand, doing almost nothing for customers.